Blepharomastix cronanalis

-Blepharomastix cronanalis is a moth in the family Crambidae.
+Blepharomastix cronanalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1924.
 It is found in Peru.

+Description

 The wingspan is about 22 mm.
 The wings are white with terminal fuscous-black points.
 The lines are fine and buffy brown.
 The forewing costal margin is suffused with buffy brown and there is an outcurved antemedial line followed by a broken ocellus in the cell at the subcosta.
 There is a line on the discocellular of the hindwings.